 We were kids, we were good and really started to pave our own way with the Houston Astros because they were kind of like the beef of the division at that time.
 So we stared kind of making a name for ourselves, you know myself, Pokey Reese, Dmitri Young, Barry Larkin, Sean Casey, Aaron Boone, Jason LaRue, Greg Vaughn, Jeffrey Hammonds, and Michael Tucker.

 MMO: You had a great mixture of veterans and young guys on that Reds team.

-Mike: Man, we had an unbelievable team, you couldn’t believe!
+Mike: We had an unbelievable team, you couldn’t believe!
 That’s one good thing I can say Jim Bowden did was he was able to put together these squads.
-I mean that was the last time there would be eight brothers on the squad too (Laughs)!
+I mean that was the last time there would be eight brothers on the squad, too (Laughs)!
 I mean it doesn’t happen often, but we were like family, we were close knit, it was good.